adixiong/adixiong/README.md

 👋 Hi, I’m Adi Xiong.
 I'm currently both a Freelance Developer and a CS student!👋

-🌱 I’m currently working on improving and updating multiple projects, including Torchie.io. 🌱
+🌱 I’m currently working on improving and updating multiple projects, including Torchie. 🌱

 ✨ When I'm not coding, I love making digital art, travelling, hiking, skiing, and go-kart racing.✨